Skip to content

 Arrays

 C functions that work with arrays, often expect the array length as an additional parameter.
-In the corresponding Java methods, that parameter is unnecessary, because Java-GI will set it automatically.
+In the corresponding Java methods, that parameter is omitted, because Java-GI will set it automatically.

 Out-parameters